Here you will find a related online catalogue of the sites during the project period.

 - Patrons of the Czech Lands

-- „The vast cemetery of our national greatness” – The Battle of Mohács
+- The Battle of Mohács – „The vast cemetery of our national greatness”

-- „No. No. Never.” – Treaty of Trianon
+- Treaty of Trianon – „No. No. Never.”

 - The Battle of Maciejowice

-- Ribbentrop-Molotov pact
+- Ribbentrop-Molotov Pact

-- The Battle of White Mountain
+- The Myth of White Mountain Defeat

 - Munich Agreement

-- Arrival of Horthy
+- Arrival of Miklós Horthy in Hungary

-- The arrival of Piłsudski in Warsaw
+- The arrival of Józef Piłsudski in Warsaw

-- The arrival of Masaryk from Exile
+- The arrival of Tomáš Masaryk in Czechoslovakia

-- Terezia Brunszkvik and the First Hungarian Kindergarten
+- Terezia Brunszvik and the First Kindergarten

-- Margit Schlacta, the first woman to be elected to the Hungarian Parliament
+- Margit Schlachta elected to Parliament

 - Polon and Rad – Maria Skłodowska-Curie

-- Women political rights in Poland
+- Women’s political rights in Poland

-- Women education in Czechia
+- Women’s education in Czechia

 - Suffrage movement

-- Minorites in Hungary
+- Minorities in Hungary

-- The Auschwitz Nazi German Death Camp
+- Auschwitz Nazi German Death Camp

-- Rightous Among the Nations
+- Righteous Among the Nations

-- Josef Bem Square – 1956
+- Josef Bem Square – 1956 Hungarian Revolution

-- Reburial of Imre Nagy (Heroes Square) – 1989
+- Reburial of Imre Nagy (Heroes’ Square) – 1989

-- The Gdansk Shipyard – 1980
+- The Gdansk Shipyard – 1980 Solidarity Movement

-- The Round Table – 1989
+- The Round Table Agreement – 1989 Poland

 - Prague Spring – 1968

-- Velvet revolution – 1989
+- Velvet Revolution – 1989

-- Begining of the V4 (1335 and 1991)
+- Beginning of the Visegrad Cooperation (1335 and 1991)

 - Edict of Torda – 1568